 General - Covid 19: Masks are not currently required, but we strongly encourage students to wear one whether vaccinated or not.
-Faculty are likewise encouraged.
-I plan to wear a mask anytime I am within 10 feet of a student.
+Faculty are likewise encouraged unless vaccinated.
 Students may not attend class if they are sick or have symptoms of Covid-19.
 In such cases, students must immediately quarantine, consult their physician or the Vincent Health Care Center, and complete the Covid-19 Reporting Form (see Covid Update - Frequently Asked Questions - What should I do if I feel ill? on the MSU Texas Homepage for details).
 This class is an in-person class.
 Online or Live Stream delivery is not provided.
 Student Rights and Responsibilities will advise me of quarantined students.
 They are expected to keep up by reading the text, reviewing materials on D2L, and contacting the instructor.
 ALL EXAMS will be administered in D2L at the regularly scheduled time (See Course Schedule below) to minimize contact.

-Participation and Attendance Policy: Part of your grade is based on participation.
-You must prepare for class and actively participate in class discussions and team projects.
+Participation & Attendance Policy: Part of your grade is based on participation.
+You must actively participate in class and team projects.
 You will be dropped from the course with a grade of WF after three (3) consecutive absences or six (6) total absences have been recorded.
 If you are not in your assigned seat when roll is checked, you will be counted absent!
-Exceptions are granted only for documented university-authorized absences and tardiness that is due to documented physical disabilities.
-See 2020-2021 MSU Student Handbook (p.
+If you notify your instructor at the end of class that you were late, your absence will be changed to late.
+Being late twice counts as one (1) absence.
+Exceptions granted only for documented university-authorized absences and tardiness due to documented physical disabilities.
+See 2021-2022 MSU Student Handbook (p.
 61-62) for Class Attendance Policy.